xiaohan2012/graph-event-detection/README.md

 - binarize general DAG, add reward attribute to node(as we need to create dummy nodes)
 - preprocess enron.json
+- test `lst` for binarized DAG
+- binarized DAG back to its original form
+- two bugs found in `lst_dag`: 1, attr not copying 2, assign solution even if `max_nodes` is None

+Day 3:

+- test `get_rooted_subgraph_within_timespan`
+- remove duplicate recipients(some nodes don't have `datetime`)

+Day 4:

+- functional test for subset of `enron.json`
 - Write the algorithm that gets A_u[i] for all nodes
 - Q: what do events with highest score look like? what are the top K events?
 - parameter tuning(embedded task)